Border control

 Different categories of borders have varying features and levels of security.

 Border control comprises measures taken by governments to monitor and regulate the movement of people, animals, and goods across land, air, and maritime borders.
 While border control is typically associated with international borders, it also encompasses controls imposed on internal borders within a single state.

 Border control measures serve a variety of purposes, ranging from enforcing customs, sanitary and phytosanitary, or biosecurity regulations to restricting migration.
 While some borders (including most states' internal borders and international borders within the Schengen Area) are open and completely unguarded, others (including the vast majority of borders between countries as well as some internal borders) are subject to some degree of control and may be crossed legally only at designated checkpoints.
 Border controls in the 21st century are tightly intertwined with intricate systems of travel documents, visas, and increasingly complex policies that vary between countries.

-Border controls have significant human and economic costs, including tens of thousands of border deaths.
-According to one estimate, the indirect economic cost of border controls is many trillions of dollars and the size of the global economy could double if migration restrictions were lifted.
+Border controls have high human and economic costs, including tens of thousands of border deaths.
+According to one estimate, the indirect economic cost of border controls is many trillions of dollars, and the size of the global economy could double if migration restrictions were lifted.